bcgov/wordpress/openshift/templates/dockerhub-imagestreams/README.md

 * Used for the base image of the maintenance sidecar.
 * ubuntu:22.04 -> ubuntu
   * `oc process -f openshift/templates/dockerhub-imagestreams/ubuntu.yaml | oc apply -f -`

-### PHP-fpm (Depricated)
-* Used as an initial php-fpm base, then adds php configs for WordPress, then gets used for WordPress.
-* php:7.4-fpm-alpine -> php
-  * `oc process -f openshift/templates/dockerhub-imagestreams/php-fpm-74.yaml | oc apply -f -`